 Coronavirus corpses lie beside patients fighting the disease in footage from Brazilian hospital

-A shocking video showing bodies of deceased coronavirus victims lying next to live patients fighting the disease have been captured from inside a Brazilian hospital.
+A shocking video showing bodies of dead coronavirus victims lying next to live patients fighting the disease has been captured from inside a Brazilian hospital.

+The horrifying footage surfaced as Brazil’s President Jair Bolsonaro sparked anger for firing his health minister Luiz Henrique Mandetta for urging the government to do more to fight the pandemic.

 In total, the bodies of 14 COVID-19 victims were being kept next to patients.